 - Conversions generated by calls from mobile search ads are counted as standard conversions and included in the Conversions column.

 - Calls placed after viewing ads on tablets and computers are included in the "All Conversions" column.

 Google forwarding numbers are currently available in these countries.

 Did you know...

-Shop visit conversions are available for eligible advertisers in certain countries.
-If you're interested in using this feature, find out more in our About shop visit conversions article, or contact your Google Ads account representative.
+Store visit conversions are available for eligible advertisers in certain countries.
+If you're interested in using this feature, learn more in our About store visit conversions article, or contact your Google Ads account representative.

 If your Google Ads campaigns are managed by a Search Ads 360 bid strategy with auction-time bidding, the ”Conversions” and "All conversions" columns will also include Floodlight conversions by default.
 Learn more about how Floodlight conversions are shared.